 Dean J. Murray Gibson, Ph.D.

-J. Murray Gibson is dean of the FAMU-FSU College of Engineering, a unique institution which produces engineers for Florida A&M and Florida State universities.
+J. Murray Gibson is dean of the FAMU-FSU College of Engineering, a unique institution that produces engineers for Florida A&M and Florida State universities.
 It is the only joint college in the nation and focuses on underrepresented minority students in its recruitment and retention efforts at both the graduate and undergraduate levels.
-Since his appointment in 2016, he has led the college to a 19-point rise in national rankings and development of new undergraduate and graduate degree programs.
+Since his appointment in 2016, he has led the college in a rise to the Top 40 among public universities for the best undergraduate engineering programs with a doctorate in national rankings (2021), the #2 engineering institution in Florida (2021) and development of new undergraduate and graduate degree programs.

 Gibson previously served five years as the Founding Dean of the Northeastern University College of Science.